FlorianMuellerklein/dogs_vs_cats/README.md

 # Dogs vs Cats

 VGG style convolution neural network with very leaky ReLU for the kaggle Dogs vs Cats competition.
-Currently gets 95% on kaggle leaderboards without using outside data and instead realying heavily on data augmentation for generalization.
+Currently gets 95% on kaggle leaderboards without using outside data and instead relying heavily on data augmentation for generalization.

 ### Architecture